saravanak/labs/diary/aws-certs/aws-lambda.md

 **Favour on-demand over batches**  In any scheduled task that processes a batch, there is the potential for the volume of transactions to grow beyond what can be processed within the 15-minute Lambda timeout.

 **Orchestration** With AWS Step Functions, you use state machines to manage orchestration.
-This extracts the error handling, routing, and branching logic from your code, replacing it with state machines declared using JSON.
+This extracts the error handling, routing, and branching logic from your code, REPLacing it with state machines declared using JSON.
 A workflow can also run for up to 1 year. **Vs EventBridge**: While Step Functions is designed for workflows within a bounded context or microservice, to coordinate state changes across multiple services, instead use Amazon EventBridge.
 This is a serverless event bus that routes events based upon rules, and simplifies orchestration between microservices.

 **Idempotency** Functions should be designed to be idempotent